“I honestly believe that if any Israeli parent sat down with those [Palestinian] kids, they’d say, ‘I want these kids to succeed.’ ”

 So much for reciprocity.
 In the Palestinian territories, streets, public squares, summer camps, high schools, even a kindergarten are named after suicide bombers and other mass murderers.
 So much for the notion that if only Israelis would care about Arab kids, peace would be possible.

-That hasn’t exactly been the problem.
-Israelis have wanted nothing more than peace and security for all the children.
-That’s why they accepted the 1947 U.N. partition of British Palestine into a Jewish and Arab state.
+Israelis have forever wanted nothing more than peace and security for all children.
+That’s why they accepted the 1947 U.N. partition of British Palestine into a Jewish and an Arab state.
 Unfortunately — another asymmetry — the Arabs said no. To this day, the Palestinians have rejected every peace offer that leaves a Jewish state standing.